sutandon/fabric-docs/docs/security/workspace-customer-managed-keys.md

 ## Revoke access

 To revoke access to data in a workspace that's encrypted using a customer-managed key, revoke the key in the Azure Key Vault.
-After 30 minutes from the time the key is revoked, read and write calls to the workspace fail.
+Within 60 minutes from the time the key is revoked, read and write calls to the workspace fail.

 You can revoke a customer-managed encryption key by changing the access policy, by changing the permissions on the key vault, or by deleting the key.